© Staffan Widstrand / WWF

 Drawing on WWF's SUSREG assessment, CDP's financial disclosures, and the Basel G-SIB framework, a new briefing from WWF and CDP, ‘Addressing The Giants’, calls for a systemic approach to incorporating nature-related financial risks in regulatory frameworks governing Global Systemically Important Banks (G-SIBs).

-Related side event at COP16: Addressing the Giants: integrating nature in regulations for systemically important banks, EU Pavilion, Blue Zone, 8:30 COT, October 27th, 2024
+Related in-person and livestream side-event at COP16: Addressing the Giants: integrating nature in regulations for systemically important banks, EU Pavilion, Blue Zone, 8:30 COT, October 27th, 2024.
+Registration here.

 Banking on Nature-Positive